-GOBankingRates surveyed over 2,000 Americans to find out if they could correctly define their own income level — and over one-fifth of them identified themselves incorrectly as middle income.
-And that wasn’t the only thing Americans got wrong about their income level.
+GOBankingRates surveyed over 2,000 Americans to find out if they could correctly define their own income level.
+Over one-fifth of them identified themselves incorrectly as middle income — and that wasn’t the only thing Americans got wrong.

 22% of Americans Incorrectly Define Themselves as Middle Income

-Overall, 22 percent of the non-middle-income Americans surveyed incorrectly classified themselves as middle income.
-The majority of those people are actually lower-income, with approximately 19 percent of the low-income Americans surveyed defining themselves as middle income.
-Only approximately 2 percent of upper-income Americans mistakenly defined themselves as middle income.
+Overall, 22% of Americans surveyed incorrectly classified themselves as middle income.
+The majority of those people are actually low income, with approximately 19% of the lower-income Americans surveyed defining themselves as middle income.
+Only approximately 2% of upper-income Americans mistakenly defined themselves as middle income.

 What Is 'Middle Class' Anyway?